KubaPlesniak/Python-project/README.md

 7. Deleting a movie from the database
 The function responsible for deleting a movie from the database is delete_record().
 It completely removes all data from a given record.
 If we enter the wrong record (non-existent or already deleted), the message "No record to delete" will be displayed.
 In case of a correctly made choice, we will see "Record successfully deleted".
 To see the effect, we must display the table before and after the operation.

-8.Saving and exiting the program
+8. Saving and exiting the program
 After choosing option number 7, we have the option to save our changes to a file using the function save_data_to_file().
 The file we want to create with our data can be named arbitrarily.
 If everything is correct, the message "Successfully saved to file" will pop up.
 At this point, we can be sure that our data has been saved correctly and exit the terminal safely.